andrewjcourt/speakerbox/README.md

 # speakerbox
-Basic voice synthesis using NSSpeechSynthesiser in a Tkinter GUI.
+A basic demonstration of voice synthesis using NSSpeechSynthesiser in a Tkinter GUI.
 Python 2.7 and Mac OSX only.

 Combines a text-entry tool designed in Tkinter with the voices of NSSS.